History & FAQ

 The duties of a pastor are shared by dedicated volunteers in the following ways:

-- The Pastoral Concerns Committee, consisting of two to four people (with overlapping terms of service) enhances the spiritual life of the church.
+- The Congregational Care Committee, consisting of two to four people (with overlapping terms of service) enhances the spiritual life of the church.
 They take care of visiting those who are absent or sick, those seeking counselling (using an outside Christian counselling service), and newly interested people.
 This group also arranges for flowers to be sent to the ill or bereaved.

 - The Worship Speaker Coordinators, consisting of two people, ensure that each Sunday service includes a speaker, whether a testimonial by someone from within the congregation, or a guest speaker from another church or missionary service.
 Sometimes the coordinators will arrange for one or more speakers to deliver a series of teachings on a topic, such as a book of the Bible.
 Often the talks are based on the lectionary passages of the day.